pwndbg/pwndbg/README.md

 ./setup.sh
 ```

 Pwndbg is supported on Ubuntu 18.04, 20.04, and 22.04 with GDB 8.1 and later.
 We do not test on any older versions of Ubuntu, so `pwndbg` may not work on these versions.
-We may accept pull rrequests fixing issues in older versions on a case by case basis, please discuss this with us on [Discord](https://discord.gg/x47DssnGwm) first.
+We may accept pull requests fixing issues in older versions on a case by case basis, please discuss this with us on [Discord](https://discord.gg/x47DssnGwm) first.
 You can also always checkout an older version of `pwndbg` from around the time the Ubuntu version you're interested in was still supported by Canonical, or you can attempt to build a newer version of GDB from source.

 Other Linux distributions are also supported via `setup.sh`, including: